ghc-proposals/ghc-proposals/proposals/0000-pun-warnings.rst

 These warnings aim to help the user to avoid using punning in their codebase.

-To determine whether some binding or use site takes advantage of punning we ask the question: **"If Haskell had a single unified namespace, would that change the meaning of the program?"**.
+To determine whether some binding or use site takes advantage of punning we ask:
+**"If Haskell had a single unified namespace, would that change the meaning of the program?"**.
 If the answer is yes, then the code uses punning.

 Wrinkles: